What's New?

 - Added several new folder substitution constants.
 You can now substitute

-the users's 'My Documents', Start Menu folder, Startup folder, Windows fonts
+the user's 'My Documents', Start Menu folder, Startup folder, Windows fonts

 What's new in Version 2.6.0.0 - (released 15th January 2005)